ArtS/arts.github.com/_posts/2016-02-13-how-to-get-organic-search-traffic-back-after-broken-jekyll-3-upgrade.md

 type: post
 published: true
 ---
-## My traffic tanked, wtf Google?

 It's a fine day, your site runs smoothly, thanks to Jekyll with its static HTML generation and your clean and clever markdown.
-Then for some reason you decide to have a look at the Google Analytics Organic Search report and suddenly you see this.
+Then for some reason you decide to have a look at the Google Analytics Organic Search report and suddenly you see that your traffic just jumped off the cliff.

 ![Sudden drop in Google Analytics Organic Search Results][1]

+## My traffic tanked, wtf Google?

 There's a noticeable, 500% drop in the organic search traffic directed to your site.
 Wait a minute, you say to yourself -- I made no big changes to the site, did none of those shady SEO tricks to get